Dissecting Spectral Granger Causality through Partial Information Decomposition: Introduction

 To fill this gap, the present study introduces the so-called partial decomposition of Granger causality (PDGC), a tool dissecting the multivariate GC from several driver processes to a target process into components quantifying the unique causal effects exerted over the target by each individual driver, as well as separate redundant and synergistic high-order causal effects.
 PDGC embeds time- and frequency-domain GC measures computed from the state-space (SS) modeling of multiple time series \cite{barnett2015granger} into the framework of partial information decomposition (PID) \cite{williams2010nonnegative}.
 Exploiting a frequency-specific definition of redundancy \cite{faes2025partial}, the PID of the multivariate GC is defined both in the spectral domain to dissect HOIs related to specific oscillations embedded in the analyzed processes, and in the time domain after spectral integration.

-To illustrate the practical relevance and potential of the new tool, the PDGC measures are applied to a physiological network widely studied in the analysis of the short-term homeostatic regulation of the human organism, i.e. the network of cerebrovascular, cardiovascular and respiratory interactions \cite{gelpi2022dynamic,pernice2022spectral}.
+After illustrating their theoretical behavior and computational reliability in benchmark simulations, the PDGC measures are applied to a network widely studied to characterize the short-term homeostatic regulation of the human organism, i.e. the network of cerebrovascular, cardiovascular and respiratory interactions \cite{gelpi2022dynamic,pernice2022spectral}.
 Specifically, we aim to elucidate the neurophysiological mechanisms underlying the beat-to-beat control of heart rate and cerebral blood flow, investigating how their oscillations are influenced by arterial pressure and respiration variability in healthy subjects and in patients prone to the development of postural-related syncope.
+The PDGC measures provided by the framework are collected as part of the HOP Matlab toolbox, described in the supplemental material of this article and freely available for download at www.lucafaes.net/hop.html and https://github.com/YuriAntonacci/HOP.